-By the 15th, Grant had 45,000 troops at Milliken’s Bend, in addition to McClernand’s corps now at New Carthage.
-Grant directed McPherson to begin moving his corps down to join McClernand, as Sherman’s corps got into position to feint against Haynes’s Bluff north of Vicksburg.
+By the 15th, Grant had 45,000 troops at Milliken’s Bend, in addition to McClernand’s corps at New Carthage.
+Grant directed McPherson to begin moving his troops, many of whom were just returning from the failed Yazoo Pass expedition, down to join McClernand.
+Sherman’s corps would start getting into position to feint against Haynes’s Bluff, north of Vicksburg.

 Lieutenant-General John C. Pemberton, commanding the Confederate Department of Mississippi and East Louisiana, was so confused by Grant’s movements that he thought Grant was abandoning the Vicksburg operation.
 Pemberton reported to General Joseph E. Johnston, commanding the Confederate Western Department, that “most of Grant’s forces were being withdrawn to Memphis.”